AdobeDocs/commerce-webapi/src/pages/rest/tutorials/image/list.md

 ## Verify this step

-1. On the frontend page, search for `MJ03` and open up the product.
+1. On the storefront page, search for `MJ03`.

+1. Select the product in the search results.
     ![Product](../../../_images/list-product-images.png)

-2. There should be three images.
+1. There should be three images.